Ferohmd/MS1-Project/docs/TESTING.md

 ### About Page
-  - As an user one can browse the about page by clicking the following URL . ex: https://ferohmd.github.io/MS1-Project/about.html
+  - As a user one can browse the about page by clicking the following URL . ex: https://ferohmd.github.io/MS1-Project/about.html
     - Testing: Once on the Home page, the user can click on the about page at the top right corner of the web page, to take you to the about section on the web.

   - As a user I want to navigate to different pages by clicking the navigation links provided in the header.